 I’ll spare you repeats of the story of homelessness, of utter ruin.
 If you want to read that, be prepared to pay me.
 (I accept PayPal.
 If you think I’m kidding, toss some money into my account as a tip.
 It’s firstname.lastname@example.org.)
 When I was rescued from homelessness at the end of 2013, even though I’d been going to Catholic Masses because the parish was near the shelter where I lived, I finally found an Episcopal parish near my new home.
 It was low-keyed and not at all stressful.
-No drama.
+No pressure, no drama.
 That’s novel just by itself.

 Finally, there was a phone conversation with a friend.
 I’ve known her for years.
 She paid for me to have my cat checked over by a local vet after the beast ran away and returned through the window like the Demon Lover after four horrible days of fear.
 I said to her, “You know what I did, don’t you?”
 Guilt, thy name is Wolman.
 She informed me that yes, she knew, but that I never stopped being a Jew.
-An apostate, perhaps, a meshummed, marching under a borrowed banner: but the door was always open for return, no questions asked.
+An apostate, perhaps, a meshummed, marching under a borrowed flag: but the door was always open for return, no questions asked.
 And if the questions were asked, I was under no obligation to answer them.
-From Jew or Christian.
+From Christian or Jew.

 Amazingly, in North Adams, Massachusetts, the last place I’d have expected to find a Jewish community outside Boston, there I found one.
 A synagogue.
 A rabbi.
-A whole set of practices so different from what I thought I knew that I could scarcely believe the world into which I re-entered.
+A whole set of practices forgotten, or so different from what I thought I knew that I could scarcely believe the world into which I re-entered.

 4. “Who Is a Jew?”